 Immediately after the accident, it is a good idea to write down the:

-- police report number from any police officers who attended.
+• police report number from any police officers who attended the incident

 Consider who is at fault

-In considering who is at fault, think about the following mistakes commonly made by drivers:
+When deciding who is at fault, the insurer or court may consider the following mistakes commonly made by drivers:

 The following information on this factsheet applies to people who are not insured or choose not to claim on insurance.

-If you reach an agreement with the other driver or their insurer, you should put this in writing and have it signed.
-If you do not reach an agreement or the other driver ignores your letter of demand, you can take the matter to court by filing a statement of claim within 3 years of the accident.
-You should get legal advice before you file a statement of claim.
+If you reach an agreement with the other driver or their insurer about how to resolve your matter you should write down the agreement and have it signed.
+If you do not reach an agreement or the other driver ignores your letter of demand, you can:

 If the other driver wants you to pay for damage to their car

-If you receive a letter of demand from the other driver or their insurer, you should respond.
-Be prepared to negotiate, as you will save time and money if you can come to an agreement without having to go to court.
-A Community Justice Centre may be able to help you reach an agreement through their free mediation service.
+If you receive a letter of demand from the other driver or their insurer, it is important that you respond.
+You should be prepared to negotiate, as you usually save time, money and effort if you can reach an agreement without having to go to court.
+The NT Community Justice Centre may be able to help you reach an agreement through their free mediation service.

-If you believe you were not at fault, you should inform the other driver of this in writing, and be prepared to prove this in court.
-The other driver may choose to start court proceedings by filing a statement of claim.
-If you receive a statement of claim and wish to file a defence, you should seek legal advice immediately as time limits apply.
+If you believe you were not at fault, you should inform the other driver of this in writing and be prepared to prove this in court.
+The other driver may choose to start legal proceedings against you to claim the money.
+If you receive a statement of claim or initiating application and wish to file a defence or response, you should seek legal advice immediately as time limits apply.

 Darwin Community Legal Service